 - Christian denominations other than the Church of England, and other faith groups that appropriately reflect the principal religious traditions of the area.
-Currently, SACRE has representatives from the religious backgrounds of Baha’i, Buddhism, Christianity (Roman Catholic, Non-Conformist, Quaker), Hinduism, Islam, Judaism and Sikhism
+Currently, SACRE has representatives from the religious backgrounds of Baha’i, Buddhism, Christianity (Roman Catholic, Non-Conformist, Quaker), Hinduism, Islam, Judaism and Sikhi

 - The Church of England (Christianity)

 In addition, members are co-opted to the group to include people with particular expertise in the areas of religious education or to represent other groups (Humanism, Paganism and Universities).
 Current SACRE Membership 2021 (PDF, 48 KB) - The current membership meet on a termly basis.

 We hold one meeting in every term of the school year.
 To reflect our various partnerships, we meet in either a school, a local place of worship or in County Council offices.
 Details of SACRE meetings, including information about the issues discussed each term, are available in the Annual Report.